ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This value allows a sending stack to avoid unwanted fragmentation at the network-layer or segmentation by the transport layer before choosing the message size and/or after a `SendError` occurs indicating an attempt to send a Message that is too large.
+A Transport Services API could express `Not applicable` in various ways -- e.g., by letting a querying function call fail.

 #### Maximum Message Size on Send {#conn-max-msg-send}